 Introduction

 Cochlear dead regions (DRs) are estimated to be present in about 30% of patients who have moderate-to-severe sensorineural hearing loss (Ahadi, Milani, & Malayeri, 2015; Preminger, Carpenter, & Ziegler, 2005).
-They are characterised as areas of the basilar membrane without functioning inner hair cells and/or corresponding neurons at a characteristic frequency (B. C. J. Moore, 2001).
-This means a tone at the characteristic frequency will cause peak vibration at the corresponding part of the basilar membrane but will not be registered by the neurons directly innervating that region.
-At sufficient amplitude, however, adjacent parts of the basilar membrane will vibrate, and the tone can be detected by neurons tuned to non-test frequencies - a phenomenon known as ‘off-frequency listening’.
+They are characterised as areas of the basilar membrane without functioning inner hair cells and/or corresponding neurons (B. C. J. Moore, 2001).
+This means that a tone at the characteristic frequency of the inner hair cells/neurons affected will cause peak vibration at the corresponding part of the basilar membrane but will not be conveyed by the neurons directly innervating that region.
+At sufficient amplitude, however, adjacent parts of the basilar membrane will vibrate, and the tone will be detected by neurons tuned to a different frequency - a phenomenon known as ‘off-frequency listening’.

-It follows that the functional hearing ability of patients with dead regions is less than their pure tone audiogram may suggest, especially in difficult listening conditions such as noisy environments (Preminger et al., 2005).
+It follows that the functional hearing ability of patients with DRs is less than their pure tone audiogram may suggest, especially in difficult listening conditions such as noisy environments (Preminger et al., 2005).
 Whilst these patients can detect tones presented to DRs, if of sufficient amplitude, their ability to decode speech is reduced (B. C. J. Moore, 2001).
 Moreover, amplification using an acoustic hearing aid over a frequency corresponding to a dead region may not be beneficial.

 The Threshold Equalising Noise (TEN) test was developed specifically to detect DRs (B. C. Moore, Huss, Vickers, Glasberg, & Alcántara, 2000).
 It uses noise masking to limit the spread of the sound signal over the basilar membrane, limiting neural registration to the test frequency region.
 TEN testing has shown promise in detecting dead regions, and is an adjunct to conventional audiograms (Cairns, Frith, Munro, & Moore, 2007; Hornsby & Dundas, 2009; Jacob, Fernandes, Manfrinato, & Iório, 2006).
 The test is delivered through a standard two-channel audiometer, widely available in most implant centres.
 In theory, it cannot distinguish between those with isolated inner hair cell deficits and those with isolated cochlear nerve damage, with the former theoretically more likely to benefit from cochlear implantation.